 All small businesses share at least one common goal: obtaining substantial working capital.
-It’s almost impossible to grow an operation without the means for several major investments.
+It’s almost impossible to grow an operation without the means for several significant investments.
 When you hit the inevitable speed bump, your cash cushion will help you keep moving forward.

 For these reasons, younger businesses often bypass debt financing and focus entirely on equity financing.
 This leaves them with two options for funding: venture capital firms and investors.
 Though the former can likely supply more funding, the latter option poses little (if any) threat to your authority as the business leader.
 Investors also don’t need to see as much data, partially because of the value they place in the business leader’s character.